 Given the Group has completed most of its energy saving program a couple of years ago, there was little room for further reduction of air, greenhouse gas and light emission for the year under review unless there are new technologies evolved.
 The management is also enthusiastic to use novel building materials and electrical appliances with energy saving or environmental friendly features provided that the costs of these novel products were reasonably affordable.
+This principle will apply to the proposed re-development project in Guangzhou.
 The management will use its best endeavor to preserve the environment from time to time.